mrakhimov0207/Library/README.md

 Library project with many manipulation cases.

-Project uses Postgresql database and it's mandatory to use Postgresql with "postgres" db name, "postgres" username and "2002" password or adapt these parameters for your convenience using [application.properties](src\main\resources\application.properties) file.
-If you don't have already "books" table on db, to create it automatically, change the "spring.jpa.hibernate.ddl-auto" value to "create".
-Then you can change it to "update" again.
+Project uses Postgresql database and it's mandatory to use Postgresql with 'postgres' db name, 'postgres' username and '2002' password or adapt these parameters for your convenience using [application.properties](src\main\resources\application.properties) file.
+If you don't have already 'books' table on db, to create it automatically, change the 'spring.jpa.hibernate.ddl-auto' value to 'create'.
+Then you can change it to 'update' again.

 All of the books in 'findAuthorsWithMatchCount' method in [LibraryServiceImpl](src/main/java/com/example/library/Services/LibraryServiceImpl.java) have been fetched from database for demonstrating the Java Stream API functions.